 As you may have already realized, taking on the responsibility of making a trademark infringement claim in your own hands is not a good idea.
-Hiring a trademark attorney is the best way to recover the damages that you incur.
+Instead, hiring a trademark attorney is the best way to recover the damages that you incur.
 Here is how a trademark infringement attorney will help you:

-Fill in the form alongside and The Legal Helpers will aid you in finding an expert trademark attorney to defend your business and recover any damages that you may have sustained.
+Fill in the form alongside, and The Legal Helpers will aid you in finding an expert trademark attorney to defend your business and recover any damages that you may have sustained.